Olive Tapenade Crusted Cod and Rosé Braised Fennel

 - Put the butter into a small frying pan over medium heat while you peel and slice the garlic.

-- Add the garlic slices to the pan along with the fennel seeds, and cook gently while you prepare the fennel.
+- Add the garlic slices and fennel seeds to the pan and cook gently while you prepare the fennel.

 - Cut the very ends off the fennel stalks, keeping any feathery fronds to use as a herb at the end of cooking.